 2. Exclusive Feature Bundling (EFB):

-• EFB is a near lossless method to reduce the number of effective features.
+- EFB is a near-lossless method that reduces the number of effective features.

-• To reduce dimensionality, improve efficiency, and maintain accuracy, EFB bundles these features, and this bundle is called an Exclusive Feature Bundle.
+- To reduce dimensionality, improve efficiency, and maintain accuracy, EFB bundles these features; this bundle is called an Exclusive Feature Bundle.

-On the other hand, XGBoost uses a pre-sorted and histogram-based algorithm for computing the best split, which is done with GOSS in LightGBM.
-The pre-sorting splitting works as:
+On the other hand, XGBoost uses a pre-sorted and histogram-based algorithm to compute the best split, which is done with GOSS in LightGBM.
+The pre-sorting splitting works as follows:

-2. For every feature, sort instances by the feature value
+- For every feature, sort instances by the feature value.

-3. Using linear scan, decide the split along with the feature basis information gain
+- Using a linear scan, decide on the split along with the feature basis information gain.

-4. Pick the best-split solution along with all the features
+- Pick the best-split solution along with all the features.

 Both LightGBM and XGBoost accept numerical features only.
 This means that the nominal features in our data need to be transformed into numerical features.

-XGBoost, by default, treats such variables as numerical variables with order and we don’t want that.
-Instead, if we can create dummies for each of the categorical values (one-hot encoding), then XGboost will be able to do its job correctly.
-But for larger datasets, this is a problem as encoding takes a longer time.
+XGBoost, by default, treats such variables as numerical variables with order, and we don’t want that.
+Instead, if we can create dummies for each of the categorical values (one-hot encoding), then XGBoost will be able to do its job correctly.
+However, this is a problem for larger datasets as encoding takes longer.

-On the other hand, LightGBM accepts a parameter to check which column is a categorical column and handles this issue with ease by splitting on equality.
-However, the H2O library provides an implementation of XGBoost that supports the native handling of categorical features.
+On the other hand, LightGBM accepts a parameter to check which column is categorical and handles this issue with ease by splitting on equality.
+However, the H2O library implements XGBoost, which supports the native handling of categorical features.

-• Every feature in a dataset has some sort of importance/ weightage in helping build an accurate model.
+- Every feature in a dataset has some sort of importance or weight in helping build an accurate model.

-• Split for LightGBM and Frequency or Weight for XGBoost method calculates the relative count of times a particular feature occurs in all splits of the model’s trees.
+- Split for LightGBM and Frequency or Weight for XGBoost method calculate the relative count of times a particular feature occurs in all splits of the model’s trees.
 One issue with this method is that it is prone to bias when there are a large number of categories in categorical features.

 Other key differences between XGBoost and LightGBM

-The algorithm we want to use often depends upon the type of processing unit we have for running the models.
+The algorithm we want to use depends upon the type of processing unit we have for running the models.
 Although XGBoost is comparatively slower than LightGBM on GPU, it is actually faster on CPU.
-LightGBM requires us to build the GPU distribution separately while to run XGBoost on GPU we need to pass the ‘gpu_hist’ value to the ‘tree_method’ parameter when initializing the model.
+LightGBM requires us to build the GPU distribution separately, while to run XGBoost on a GPU, we need to pass the ‘gpu_hist’ value to the ‘tree_method’ parameter when initializing the model.

 Community

 A framework is as good as the community behind maintaining it.
 In the case of XGBoost, it is much easier to work with as compared to LightGBM solely due to the strong community behind it and the availability of a myriad of helpful sources.
-Since LightGBM still has a smaller community, when it comes to issues and features that are advanced, it becomes a bit difficult to navigate to the solution.
+Since LightGBM still has a smaller community, it becomes difficult to navigate to the solution when it comes to advanced issues and features.

 Documentation